 The Commission conducted a study to investigate the pros and cons of creating a pan-European cybercrime centre.
 The study considered the aim, scope and possible financing of the centre.
 This initiative is strongly linked with action 30 and action 41.

 Following on from the feasibility study, the Commission set up a pan-European cybercrime centre (EC3) in January 2013 within Europol.
 The centre will be the focal point in the fight against cybercrime, providing operational support to Member States, becoming an information hub for cybercrime-related information; reaching out to industry and the research community; cooperating with CEPOL for more targeted training for police, prosecutors and judges; producing threat assessments and trend forecasts and developing forensic digital tools to collect evidence of cybercrime that can be used in courts to try suspects.

 What has the Commission done so far?

-Issued a communication calling for the establishment of a European Cybercrime Centre (EC3) within Europol
+- Issued in 2012 a Communication calling for the establishment of a European Cybercrime Centre (EC3) within Europol.

 - Launched in January 2013 the European Cybercrime Centre (EC3) in Europol.

 Ensure that EC3 delivers in line with the vision outlined in the 2012 Communication.
 Its current focal points are fighting cybercrime, child sexual exploitation and payment card fraud.